ekuaibao/oauth2_proxy/README.md

 THIS IS A FORK OF bitly/oauth2_proxy.

 We have to do this because we need OpenID bearer token authentication feature.
 We use it as a oidc reverse proxy with kubernetes dashboard.

+Patches applied:

+* Issue #320: Support Authorization Bearer header.
+* Store tokens in server side to reduce cookie size.
+Otherwise cookie would be too large (> 4k) when working with keycloak.

 oauth2_proxy
 =================